-“Um...well…” It wasn’t like I didn’t know the answer, I just didn’t want to say it out loud.
+“Um...well…” I knew the answer.
+I just didn’t want to say it out loud.
 I was already getting laughed at.
 What if I did something else wrong?

 I gulped, attempting to answer again.
-“One, never get involved in something you don’t understand… like dreaming.
+“One, never get involved in something you don’t understand… like… um... dreaming.
 Two, if you see someone... doing suspicious activity, report them in immediately.
-Three… um… if someone is not conforming to the rules and... openly participating in rebellion, no murder crimes will be charged against you for carrying out the law.”
-I muttered this, my voice barely above a whisper.
+Three… um… if someone is not conforming to the rules and… uh... openly participating in rebellion, no murder crimes will be charged against you for carrying out the law,” I muttered this, my voice barely above a whisper.

 “For a Knight, you sure are timid.
 Much better than the last one I taught.
 Excellent work,” my teacher smiled.